 The official contract signing on Thursday laid the groundwork for the first phase of the $101 million investment to expand the port yard by 250,000 square meters and modernize its facilities.
-Total investment of the two phases will reach $442m.
+The total investment of the two phases will reach $442m.
 The port’s current capacity is around 150,000 twenty-foot equivalent units [a measure of ships container carrying capacity] and is set to expand to 450,000 TEUs once development is complete.

-The firm will also create an economic free zone in the surrounding area, targeting a range of companies in sectors from logistics to manufacturing, and a $100m road-based economic corridor connecting Berbera with Wajaale in Ethiopia.
+The firm will also create an economic-free zone in the surrounding area, targeting a range of companies in sectors from logistics to manufacturing, and a $100m road-based economic corridor connecting Berbera with Wajaale in Ethiopia.

-Long-term DP World partner Shafa Al Nahda contracting will construct the port.
+Long-term DP World partner Shafa Al Nahda Contracting will construct the port.

 DP World holds a 51 percent stake in the Berbera port, while Ethiopia holds 19 percent and Somaliland the rest.
 In recent years, DP World has stepped up its investments in Africa in order to capture the continent’s growth potential.